spaceitup/checkout-android/README.rst

 Cancelled
 ---------

-The RESULT_CODE_CANCELED code indicates that the Payment Page did not perform a successful operation.
+The RESULT_CODE_CANCELED code indicates that the Android SDK did not perform a successful operation.
 This may happen for different reasons, i.e. the user clicked the back button.
 The PaymentResult may contain an Interaction and an OperationResult with details about the failed operation.
 If both Interaction and OperationResult are null then the user closed the page before any request was made.

 Error
 -----